-Eleven CESTIs have been accredited, all of them in France.
+Eleven ITSEFs have been accredited, all of them in France.

-One of the CESTI estimates that the typical CSPN evaluation consists of 25 days dedicated to software security (protocol fuzzing, port scanning, etc.) and 10 days dedicated to the cryptographic analysis (algorithm choices and key sizes, protocol analysis, etc.).
-It furthers claims that a CSPN evaluation takes about half the time, and costs about one third, of a Common Criteria certification.
+The default CSPN process consists of 25 days dedicated to software security (penetration testing including protocol fuzzing, port scanning, etc.) and 10 days dedicated to the cryptographic analysis (algorithm choices and key sizes, protocol analysis, etc.).
+The overall duration of the evaluation must not exceed 8 weeks.
+One of the ITSEF estimates that a CSPN evaluation takes about half the time, and costs about one third, of a Common Criteria certification.